FortunesFavor/Kismet/Rules.rst

  - Injured - You have sustained an injury and will not recover Stamina until rested
  - Wounded - You have sustained a serious wound and will not recover until healed
  - Dead - You have lost your life and must be resurrected

+You may also have an extra category on your health track if you have armor

 Stamina
 =======